xwp/stream/readme.txt

 **Coming soon:**

  * Multisite view of all activity records on a network
+ * Support for IPv6 addresses
- * Language support for Arabic, Czech and Slovak
+ * Language support for Arabic, Czech, Slovak and Spanish

 **See room for improvement?**